pellepelster/hetzner-rds-postgres/README.md

 ## Instance

-Now that the data volumes are set up in the instance definition we can lookup those volumes via:
+Now that the data volumes are set up in the instance definition we can reference those volumes like this:

 <!-- snippet:terraform_data_volumes_loookup -->
 ```